Quasi-fibered boundary pseudodifferential operators: structures

 In particular, if for each boundary hypersurface $H_i$, $\left.f \right|_{H_i}= \phi_i^* h_i$ for some $h_i\in \CI(S_i)$, then \eqref{qfbs.2} clearly holds for each $\xi\in \cV_e(M)$.
 Conversely, if for some $H_i$, $f|_{H_i}$ is not the pull-back of a function on $S_i$, then we can find $\xi\in \cV_e(M)$ such that $\frac{dv}{v^2}(\xi)\in \CI(M)$ and $df(\xi)|_{H_i}\ne 0$, in which case \eqref{qfbs.3} shows that \eqref{qfbs.2} cannot hold. \end{proof} In this paper, we will usually assume that a Lie algebra of $\QFB$ vector fields has been fixed once and for all.
 If $v$ is a total boundary defining function inducing this Lie algebra of $\QFB$ vector fields, we will therefore also say that another total boundary defining function $v'$ is \textbf{compatible} with this Lie algebra of $\QFB$ vector fields if it is $\QFB$ equivalent to $v$.

-The sheaf of sections of $\cV_\QFB(M)$ is locally free, and so by the Serre-Swan theorem, there is a vector bundle, the $\QFB$ tangent bundle $\QFBT M \to M$, with the defining property that $\cV_\QFB(M) = C^\infty(M; \QFBT M)$.
+The sheaf of sections of $\cV_\QFB(M)$ is locally free of rank $\dim M$, and so by the Serre-Swan theorem \cite[Theorem~2.1]{ALN04}, there is a vector bundle, the $\QFB$ tangent bundle $\kridx{\QFBT}{TQFB}{QFB tangent bundle}M \to M$, with the defining property that $\cV_\QFB(M) = C^\infty(M; \QFBT M)$.
 A local frame (nonvanishing up to and including the boundary) for this vector bundle is given by the vector fields in \eqref{ds.4}.
 The inclusion $\cV_\QFB(M) \subset \cV(M)$ induces a natural bundle map $\QFBT M \to TM$ which in coordinates amounts to simply evaluating \eqref{ds.4} as ordinary vector fields.
-In particular, the bundle map is an isomorphism over the interior but has kernel at a point in any boundary face $H_i$ for which $S_i$ is not a point due to the vanishing factors.
+In particular, the bundle map is an isomorphism over the interior but has kernel at a point in any boundary face $H_i$.
 Composition of QFB vector fields as operators on $\CI(M)$ leads to the enveloping algebra of differential $\QFB$ operators, $\Diff_\QFB^\ast(M)$, which is filtered by degree and characterized by

 By tensoring with sections of $\Hom(E,F)$ for vector bundles $E$ and $F$ over $M$ we obtain the spaces of differential QFB operators $\Diff_\QFB^\ast(M; E, F)$ acting between sections of these respective bundles.